AmyDelaney94/portfolio_project_one/README.md

         - This resource was used throughout the development of this site.

 - <a href="https://www.w3schools.com/default.asp" target="_blank" rel="noopener"> W3schools </a> was used as a resource when creating the table used to display my grades in the Education History section of my online resume.
 It was also used for finding additional information to be used in my form.

+- <a href="https://cloudconvert.com/webp-converter" target="_blank" rel="noopener"> Cloud Convert </a> was used as a resource to convert my jpg files to webp files used in my Gallery and Employment sections.

 - Flexbox
     - <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank" rel="noopener">CSS-tricks.com</a> was used to obtain more information about implementing flexbox to my site.